 There are 6 individual projects in the "Transforming Filwood Broadway Levelling Up project":

-3. Filwood Community Centre Expansion and Refurbishment, including a new Filwood Library
+- Refurbishment and expansion of Filwood Community Centre, including new Filwood Library

-Combining the former cinema site with land from behind the high street, Bristol City Council will create a new development of thirty affordable homes, including 24 for Social Rent and six for Shared Ownership.
+Combining the former cinema site with land from behind the high street, Bristol City Council is building thirty affordable homes, including 24 for Social Rent and six for Shared Ownership.
 Construction started on this site in November 2024.

 The development includes two ground floor units suitable for retail or community use, and the larger retail unit (480sqm) is identified as being suitable for a small supermarket.